Kingship and Sacrifice

-An exhibition of Iron Age bog bodies and related finds
+An exhibition of Iron Age bog bodies & their sacrificial regalia and how it is related to sovereignty and kingship rituals during the Iron Age.

 Following the discoveries of Iron Age bog bodies at Oldcroghan, Co.
 Offaly and Clonycavan, Co.
 Meath in 2003, a team of international specialists worked with the Irish Antiquities Division and Conservation Department to examine these human remains.
 Kingship and Sacrifice gives an overview of the results of the analysis and, along with other bog bodies from Museum collections, offers an opportunity to literally come ‘face to face’ with the past.